 |Certification||Certification is available, but not required|

-|Key Skills||Excellent customer service and communication skills, leadership and management skills, critical-thinking and reasoning abilities, ability to meet deadlines and multitask; familiarity with accounting, analytical, database, inventory management and point-of-sale software, as well as cash registers, laser printers and PDAs; ability to work unconventional hours|
+|Key Skills||Excellent customer service and communication skills; leadership and management skills; critical-thinking and reasoning abilities; ability to meet deadlines and multitask; familiarity with accounting, analytical, database, inventory management and point-of-sale software, as well as cash registers, laser printers and PDAs; ability to work unconventional hours|

-Sources: *U.S. Bureau of Labor Statistics, **O*Net OnLine, ***Monster.com job postings (October 2012)
+Sources: U.S. Bureau of Labor Statistics, O*Net OnLine, Monster.com job postings

 - Develop familiarity with commonly used programs and systems.
 Hospitality and food service management positions require the use of computer systems and software programs.
 Growing comfortable with technology typically used in the field might be a good way to gain an advantage in the job market.

-Step 2: Gain the Necessary Work Experience
+Step 2: Experience

-Employers seeking banquet directors might require an applicant to have around 2-3 years of related work experience.
+Employers seeking banquet managers might require an applicant to have around 2-3 years of related work experience.
 In addition, an individual seeking voluntary certification needs to have around 2-3 years of industry experience as a supervisor or manager.
 In general, possessing more work experience is beneficial to an aspiring banquet manager's employment prospects.

-Step 3: Earn Voluntary Certification
+Step 3: Certification